-An investment-grade insurance contract is an insurance contract that allows you to not only invest your money without having to pay taxes on its growth, but can withdraw it when you need it, also without having to pay taxes on the withdrawal.
-That means you can put your money away, make interest, earn interest on your interest, and not share any of it with the government as it grows.
+An investment-grade insurance contract is an insurance contract that allows you to both invest your money without having to pay taxes on its growth, but also withdraw it when you need it without having to pay taxes on the withdrawal.
+That means you can put your money away, make interest, earn interest on your interest, and share very little, if anything with the government.

 You can also leave it to your heirs without subjecting it to income tax.
-So no taxes while it is accumulating, no taxes while you are distributing it, and no income taxes while your heirs are inheriting it.
+So no taxes while it is accumulating, no taxes while you are distributing it, and no income taxes when the death benefit gets passed to your heirs.

 Those are not the only distinctions between investment-grade insurance contracts and government-regulated vehicles like IRAs and 401(k)s.
-Unlike the more traditional retirement accounts, investment-grade insurance contracts grow without any stock market risk while still offering competitive growth, don't impose penalties for early withdrawal (and you can choose whether to pay it back), and it comes with a death benefit beyond the cash value.
+Unlike the more traditional retirement accounts, investment-grade insurance contracts grow without any stock-market risk while still offering competitive growth.
+They don't impose penalties for early withdrawal (and you can choose whether to pay it back), and it comes with a death benefit beyond the cash value.
 And the death benefit is permanent and guaranteed.
 There is no term that expires after a certain number of years.
 It's also tax free.

-Another benefit is long-term care and chronic care expenses.
-Because the death benefit is guaranteed, there are ways to access a part of the death benefit to pay for assisted living or long-term expenses while you're still alive.
+Another benefit is long-term care and chronic-care expenses.
+Because the death benefit is guaranteed, in some circumstances, you can access a part of the death benefit to pay for assisted living or long-term expenses while you're still alive.

-On the other hand, you can't write off your premium contributions like you do with an IRA or 401(k).
-And like any other life-insurance product, your overall health is a factor in qualifying, so not everyone will qualify.
-But then again, you can be the owner of the contract but not the insured, so you can still use this strategy if you have an insurable interest in someone who is insurable—like a spouse, child or key employee.
+Like any other life-insurance product, your overall health is a factor in qualifying, so not everyone will qualify.
+But then again, you can be the owner of the contract but not the insured, so you can still use this strategy if you have an insurable interest in someone who is insurable—like a spouse, child, or key employee.

 Why Haven't I Heard of an Investment Grade Insurance Contract?